nikhil767raj/nikhil767raj/README.md

 ### Hi I 'm Nikhil Raj 👋

-- 🔭 I’m currently working on Object Oriented Programming.
+- 🔭 I’m currently working on BackEnd Development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Open source project.
 - 🤔 I’m looking for help with Data Communication.
 - 💬 Ask me about any C++ or any tech related stuff